 We would recommend that you look for a model with at least some experience in doing nude photography so it takes the pressure off you initially.

 You don’t need a high megapixel camera (unless you’re intending on printing out the photos big).
-What you will need is a fast lens – with the widest aperture of around F/1.4 – F/1.8.
+What you will need is a fast lens – with a widest aperture of around F/1.4 – F/1.8.

 The reason for a fast lens is to create a shallow depth of field in a small space.
 Nude photography relies on the enhancement of skin texture and making the body look smooth and alluring – a shallow depth of field will help to blur the skin in parts and the background.